MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/payables-how-work-checks.md

 ---
 title: Issue, Print, Cancel, and Void Cheques
-description: Describes how to issue cheques using the receipt journal, print cheques, and void or view cheque ledger entries in Business Central.
+description: Describes how to issue cheques using the payment journal, print cheques, and void or view cheque ledger entries in Business Central.
 author: SorenGP
 ms.topic: conceptual
 ms.devlang: na